 Okay, this gift idea for runners is seriously cool.
 The Defender Ring is a stylish, high-quality ring with a sharp point or blade disguised in the design.

 I’ve had taking self-defense classes on my bucket list for years—usually, my interest is piqued when an attack happens in a place I run.
 Thankfully, I’ve only been in one situation where I felt very unsafe running.
 I had a group of drunk men chase after me and grab my bottom.
-I was able to outrun them and they went on cavorting—ending up being more annoying than dangerous.
+Thankfully, I outran them and they went on cavorting—ending up being more annoying than dangerous.
 I count myself as lucky and took self-defense classes several years later.